makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

     * α and λ max, and examining the distributions of each
     * => we see additional examples of Scale Collapse and additional evidence for Correlation Flow
 * We next examine the Spectral norm in GPT versus GPT2-small.
-In Fig. 6a,
+Fig. 6a
   * the poorly-trained GPT model has a smaller mean/median Spectral norm as well as, spuriously, many much smaller Spectral norms
   * violates the conventional wisdom that smaller Spectral norms are better
   * Because there are so many anomalously small Spectral norms, the GPT model appears to be exhibiting a kind of Scale Collapse,